atompools/AcrylLPoSDistributer/README.md

-# WavesLPoSDistributer
+# AcrylLPoSDistributer
-A revenue distribution tool for Waves nodes
+A revenue distribution tool for Acryl nodes

 ## Installation
 First of all, you need to install Node.js (https://nodejs.org/en/) and NPM.
 Afterwards the installation of the dependencies could be done via: